Your Care Instructions

 Bleeding inside the skull may get worse over time.
 So it is very important to pay attention to your symptoms.
 And be sure to see your doctor for follow-up testing.

-In some cases, treatment is needed to remove the blood.
+In some cases, treatment is needed to stop the bleeding or remove the blood.
 This helps relieve the pressure on the brain.
-Your doctor may make one or two small holes in your skull.
-For a large hematoma, the doctor may need to remove a piece of the skull.
+You may have a procedure or surgery.
+The surgery may make small holes in the skull or remove part of the skull.

 You may not need treatment if you have a small hematoma that is not causing symptoms.